OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 # Runtime for UI-less Excel custom functions

 Custom functions that do not use a task pane (UI-less custom functions) use a JavaScript runtime which is designed to optimize performance of calculations.
-This runtime contains APIs that you can use to perform common web-based actions within custom functions such as requesting external data or exchanging data over a persistent connection with a server.
+TAPIs that you can use to perform common web-based actions within custom functions such as requesting external data or exchanging data over a persistent connection with a server.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]